 What Does the Future Bring for Telemedicine?

-As more health care consumers turn to online resources to learn more about their health conditions and how to stay healthy, the use of telemedicine can only increase in popularity.
+As more healthcare consumers turn to online resources to learn more about their health conditions and how to stay healthy, the use of telemedicine can only increase in popularity.
 It just makes sense from a convenience standpoint to be able to talk to a medical provider in minutes rather than wait for weeks for an appointment and then spend more time and money on expensive medical tests.
-There are even companies that offer low cost telemedicine benefits in place of other high-cost health care plans.
+There are even companies that offer low-cost telemedicine benefits in place of other high-cost health care plans.

-Since the Affordable Care Act, health care premiums have jumped nearly 99 percent, which means health care consumers are looking for ways to afford their medical care.
+Since the Affordable Care Act, health care premiums have jumped nearly 99 percent, which means healthcare consumers are looking for ways to afford their medical care.
 In the future, employees will likely have greater access to their personal health data which they can access anytime they wish to speak with a virtual physician.
 More self-pay and flexible plans will likely add telemedicine as a regular offering, to replace nurse hotlines and other directories of health information.

 Due to the advances in machine learning and data management, human telemedicine doctors will soon be replaced with computerized avatars that will react to the responses of patients, diagnosing and issuing treatment plans based on their directories of health data.
-This will essentially make telemedicine as handy as accessing a mobile app and inputing a digital fingerprint to initiate the process.
+This will essentially make telemedicine as handy as accessing a mobile app and inputting a digital fingerprint to initiate the process.
 Documentation will be automated to the health care center and insurance companies simultaneously to further streamline care.